-- 1. The development or treatment of a source of water for a public water system must comply with the applicable provisions of: - (a) NAC 445A.66765 to 445A.6696, inclusive; and - (b) NAC 445A.495 to 445A.540, inclusive. - 2.
-An engineer who designs such a project shall demonstrate to the [health authority]Division or the appropriate district board of health that: - (a) Any source of water selected for development contains a sufficient quantity of available water to ensure that the total capacity of the public water system is adequate; and - (b) Any water intended to be supplied to users of the public water system will meet the standards set forth in NAC 445A.450 to 445A.492, inclusive, for microbiological, physical, chemical and radiological quality. - 3.
-A supplier of water shall, within any applicable economic, technical and legal limitations, obtain water from the best source available.
+- Sec.
+78. NAC 445A.6676 is hereby amended to read as follows: - 445A.6676 1.
+The development or treatment of a source of water for a public water system must comply with the applicable provisions of: - (a) NAC 445A.66765 to 445A.6696, inclusive; and - (b) NAC 445A.495 to 445A.540, inclusive. - 2.
+An engineer who designs such a project shall demonstrate to the Division or theappropriate district board of health [authority] that: - (a) Any source of water selected for development contains a sufficient quantity of available water to ensure that the total capacity of the public water system is adequate; and - (b) Any water intended to be supplied to users of the public water system will meet the standards set forth in NAC 445A.450 to 445A.492, inclusive, for microbiological, physical, chemical and radiological quality. - 3.
+A supplier of water shall, within any applicable economic, technical and legal limitations, obtain water from the best source available. - Sec.
+79. NAC 445A.66765 is hereby amended to read as follows: - 445A.66765 1.
+Treatment facilities must be capable of producing water that complies with the requirements of NAC 445A.450 to 445A.492, inclusive.

-NAC 445A.66765 Treatment facilities: General requirements; use of point-of-entry or point-of-use treatment devices; prerequisites to selection of design.
-(NRS 445A.860)

-- 1. Treatment facilities must be capable of producing water that complies with the requirements of NAC 445A.450 to 445A.492, inclusive.
 If a treatment facility is designed to meet primary standards, the facility must use the best available technology to attain that purpose.
-If a supplier of water proposes to meet secondary standards by using point-of-entry treatment devices or point-of-use treatment devices, or both, the proposal must be reviewed and approved by the [health authority] Division or the appropriate district board of health before it is carried out - 2.
-Before a supplier of water selects a design for a treatment facility, it shall cause an engineer to conduct an investigation to determine the physical, chemical, microbiological and radiological characteristics of the raw water to be treated.
-The investigation must include: - (a) A determination of any seasonal variations in the quality of the raw water; and - (b) A sanitary survey of the relevant portions of the public water system in this State, to identify potential sources of contamination that could affect the quality of the water at its source, at any impoundments of the water and at any facilities for the delivery of the water.
+If a supplier of water proposes to meet secondary standards by using point-of-entry treatment devices or point-of-use treatment devices, or both, the proposal must be reviewed and approved by the Division or the appropriate district board of health [authority] before it is carried out.